ems-project/EMSFormBundle/Resources/doc/validations.md

 ### Phone <a name="phone"/>
 Validate that the input is a valid phone number based on Belgium fixed and mobile lines.

+### Required without <a name="requiredwithout"/>
+The field under validation must be present and not empty only if the other field is NOT present.